01 of 05

 North American electrical devices need some help to operate in the United Kingdom and Ireland.
 But, before you rush out and stock up on expensive transformers and sets of mix and match adaptor plugs, get the facts.

-For a short visit, dual voltage electrical devices (hair dryers, hot rollers) and a few adapter plugs may be all you need.
-You don't even have to worry about your consumer electronics (camera chargers, laptop computers, digital readers).
+For a short visit, dual voltage electrical devices (hair dryers, hot rollers, curling irons) and a few adapter plugs may be all you need.
+You don't even have to worry about your consumer electronics (camera chargers, laptop computers, digital readers, tablets).
 They come equipped to deal with voltage differences so all you need are adapter plugs.

 The Science Behind Power Outlets